ywinnie14/Java/README.md

 ------------------------------------------------------------------------
 This is the project README file.
-Here, you should describe your project.
-Tell the reader (someone who does not know anything about this project) all he/she needs to know.
-The comments should usually include at least:
+This Repository is for my Java Assignment called SpaceZ.<br>

 ------------------------------------------------------------------------

-PROJECT TITLE:
+PROJECT TITLE: Java Assignment - SpaceZ.
-PURPOSE OF PROJECT:
+PURPOSE OF PROJECT: Console App reading text files.
-VERSION or DATE:
+VERSION or DATE: 2019 June.
-HOW TO START THIS PROJECT:
+HOW TO START THIS PROJECT: Start from the Menu class.
-AUTHORS:
+AUTHORS: Winnei Yu
-USER INSTRUCTIONS: